Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ## (Optional) Creating a Package Approval Flow

-In the steps on this page we looked how to proxy packages from the Hashicorp Registry.
-However, this will allow developers to pull any OSS module without oversight for quality or compliance.
-It's generally a good idea to include some kind of approval in development or production, which you can achieve by implementing a ["Package Approval Flow"](/docs/proget/packages/package-promotion).
+On this page, we discussed how to proxy packages from the Hashicorp Registry.
+However, this approach allows developers to fetch any OSS module without oversight for quality or compliance.
+It's advisable to integrate an approval process in both development and production environments.
+You can establish this by implementing a ["Package Approval Flow"](/docs/proget/packages/package-promotion).

-To set up a package approval flow, take a look at [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
-This guide uses NuGet feeds as an example, but the steps are identical when creating Terraform package feeds.
+For instructions on setting up a package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
+While this guide focuses on NuGet feeds, the steps are identical for creating Terraform package feeds.

-After creating the "approved" feed used to promote your Terraform modules, follow the steps in ["Add the Feed to Your Local Terraform Environment"](#add-feed) to add this "Approved" feed as a source in your local Terraform environments.
+Once you've created the "approved" feed for promoting your Terraform modules, proceed to integrate it into your local Terraform environments by following the steps in ["Update Terraform Configurations"](#update-configuration).